amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/workflow-step3.md

 - vs-divider
 - vs-spinner

-Their internal spacing, colors, radii, animations, focus rings, and icon rendering are controlled by their own component files.
+Primitives manage their own spacing, colors, focus rings, animation, and behavior.

 In this step, you may ONLY style:

 - The component’s outer layout
-- Structural wrappers defined in the Component API
+- Structural wrappers defined in Step 1
-- Spacing between internal primitives
+- Spacing between primitives
-- Positioning rules
+- Positioning
-- State selectors (e.g. `.is-open`, `.is-active`, `.is-visible`, etc.)
-- Variant modifiers (e.g. `vs-[component]--[modifier]`)
+- Component-level `.is-*` state selectors defined in Step 1
+- Component-level modifier classes (`vs-[component]--[modifier]`)

 You MUST NOT:

 - Add new styles to primitive internals
-- Override primitive default states
+- Override primitive internal states
 - Duplicate primitive CSS logic
-- Redefine primitive tokens
-- Change primitive radii, focus-ring logic, or animations
+- Change primitive radii, animations, or focus-handling logic

 ### 5. Structural Consistency Validation (Against Step 1 & Step 2)

-Before finalizing the CSS, you MUST validate that:
+Before finalizing the CSS, validate:

-- Every selector corresponds to:
+- All selectors correspond to:

-  - The block `vs-[component]`, or
+  - `vs-[component]`
-  - Elements defined in the Step 1 Canonical Anatomy Block, or
+  - Elements defined in Step 1
-  - Modifiers / states defined in Step 1.
+  - Modifiers/states defined in Step 1

-- You do NOT invent new elements or states not present in:
+- No invented elements or states

-  - `vs-[component]-api.md` (Step 1)
-  - The HTML snippet (Step 2)

-Forbidden:

-- Selectors for elements that are not defined in the API.
-- Selectors for states not documented in Step 1.
+- No “helper classes” not present in Step 1 API
-- “Helper classes” that are not part of the BEM anatomy.

-If any mismatch is found, update the CSS **or** request a correction to the API/HTML before proceeding.
+- No structure deviations from the Step 2 HTML snippet

 ### 6. Token Compliance & Verification

-At the end of your CSS (for this step’s output), you MUST include a short “Token Verification Note” (comment block) summarizing token use:
+At the **end of the CSS**, include a token audit comment:

-Example:

 ```css
 /* Token Verification: